Unlock The Secrets Of 11 2 Skills Practice Areas Of Trapezoids Rhombi And Kites – Master Geometry In Minutes!

 Q5: How do I remember which formula to use first?

 A: Scan the problem for the most directly given data.
 If you see both diagonals → use the diagonal product.
 If you see a base and a height → use base × height.
-If you have parallel sides and a height → trapezoid average‑base formula Nothing fancy..
+If you have parallel sides and a height → trapezoid average‑base formula That's the part that actually makes a difference..

 That’s it.
 You now have the 11 + 2 skill set, the common pitfalls, and a handful of shortcuts to ace any trapezoid, rhombus or kite area question.